Sparkasse Logo

 Sparkasse LogoSparkasse Logo PNG

 The sign is associated with accumulation and investment.
 It shows versatile but honest ways to increase money.
-The Sparkasse logo guarantees that passing through the bank’s system, the funds will work for the client’s benefit and bring pleasing dividends.
+The Sparkasse logo guarantees that, once through the bank’s system, the funds will benefit the client and yield pleasing dividends.

 Sparkasse: Brand overview